Diffusion Models for Imperceptible and Transferable Adversarial Attack: Related Works

-\paragraph{Transferable Attacks.} To enhance the generalization of adversarial examples crafted on surrogate models, previous works put a lot of effort into keeping perturbations from getting stuck in a model-specific local optimum that overfits the surrogate model and cannot transfer well to other methods. \cite{xiong2022stochastic, wang2021enhancing} adopted the straightforward strategy of \emph{model ensembles} to attack as many models as possible by finding an optimum updated direction. \cite{long2022frequency, byun2022improving, xie2019improving, dong2019evading} proposed to leveraged \emph{data augmentations} to diversify the inputs, which ensure the attack robustness under different scenarios. \cite{lu2020enhancing, wu2020boosting, naseer2019cross, inkawhich2019feature} applied \emph{loss functions} on the feature space which demonstrated good performance on black-box targets. \cite{linnesterov, dong2018boosting} combined momentum into \emph{optimization schedules} to help jump out of local optimum.
+\textbf{Transferable Attacks.} To enhance the generalization of adversarial examples crafted on surrogate models, previous works put a lot of effort into keeping perturbations from getting stuck in a model-specific local optimum that overfits the surrogate model and cannot transfer well to other methods. \citet{xiong2022stochastic, wang2021enhancing} adopted the straightforward strategy of \emph{model ensembles} to attack as many models as possible by finding an optimum updated direction. \citet{long2022frequency, xie2019improving, dong2019evading} proposed to leverage \emph{data augmentations} to diversify the inputs, which ensures the attack robustness under different scenarios. \citet{lu2020enhancing, naseer2019cross, inkawhich2019feature} applied \emph{loss functions} on the feature space which demonstrated good performance on black-box targets. \citet{linnesterov, dong2018boosting} combined momentum into \emph{optimization schedules} to help jump out of local optimum.
 Despite the much improvement in the transferability, these works mostly conduct attacks with $L_p$-norm constraint on RGB pixel space, resulting in high-frequency noises and patterns (see Figure \ref{fig:high_frequency}) which, though hold a relatively low value on $L_p$-norm, are easy to be perceived by humans.
-Different from them, our \emph{DiffAttack} perturbs the image's latent in diffusion models, which is of good imperceptibility together with excellent transferability across various black-box models.
+In contrast, our \emph{DiffAttack} perturbs the latent in diffusion models, achieving good imperceptibility together with excellent transferability across various black-box models.